 How to Make a Nativity Silhouette – Here’s another twist on the Nativity silhouette, but this time the background is painted and looks quite beautiful.

-Jesus in a Manger – This one is simple enough for the younger tots and will make a lovely Tree decoration.
+Jesus in a Manger – This manger craft is simple enough for the younger tots to make with some popsicle sticks and will make a lovely Tree decoration.

 Nativity sets for kids